 - 11.1.
 The academy will ensure that detailed bullying logs are kept and analysed to look for trends and patterns so that actions can be taken to reduce bullying in the academy. - 11.2.
-All incidents will be recorded on sims this data will be reported to SLT and governors including all action taken
+All incidents will be recorded on CPOMS/SIMS and this will be reported to SLT and govenors